thiagoc01/GrowattRequests/README.md

 # Bugs and inconsistencies

-The methods and functions envolving storage and time's information gathering weren't test due to account's limitation on my possession.
-Any problem seemed by you, please report as an <i>issue</i>.
+The methods and functions envolving storage and time's information gathering have not been test due to account's limitation on my possession.
+Any problem seen by you, please report as an <i>issue</i>.